Luli3220/ML-Learning/README.md

   - Survival Classification of Titanic Based on Decision Tree and Visualization of the Decision Tree(sklearn) (C4.5) (CART)

 - Ensemble Learning and Gradient Boosting Decision Trees

  - Comparison of the classification effect of Bagging and Random Forest

  - Classification based on Stacking

-  - AdaBoost
+ - Compare the performance of different ensemble methods on Classification Prediction (AdaBoost,Bagging, AdaBoost, Random Forest) (stump).

-  - XGBOOST
+ - Compare the performance of XGBoost with other models on Regression Prediction (XGBoost,KNN,Liner regression,Bagging,Random Forest,Stacking)

 - K-means Clustering